fallen-icarus/cardano-swaps/GettingStarted.md

 ansii escape sequences to highlight certain items with color.
 The plain format is there as a fallback in case the ansii escape sequences are causing issues for a user.

-> Note: Currently, `cardano-swaps` CLI will only get the first 1000 UTxOs that satisfy a query.
-This
+> Note: Currently, the `cardano-swaps` CLI will only get the first 1000 UTxOs that satisfy a query.
-> could be 1000 personal UTxOs or 1000 swap UTxOs, depending on the query.
-For the beta release,
+> This could be 1000 personal UTxOs or 1000 swap UTxOs, depending on the query.
+For the beta
-> 1000 should be plenty.
+> release, 1000 should be plenty.
 The CLI will be expanded in the future to remove this cap.

 ### Personal Address